StackVista/stackstate-docs/configure/topology/propagation.md

 ## Propagation functions

 Propagation functions are used to calculate the propagated state of a component.
-By default, components will use **Transparent propagation**.
+By default, components will use **Transparent propagation**, the propagated state is returned as the transparent state.
+This is determined by taking the maximum of the propagated state of all its dependencies and its own state.
 Other propagation functions can be installed as part of a StackPack or you can [write your own custom propagation function](#create-a-custom-propagation-functions).
 For example:

-- **Transparent propagation (default)** - The default propagation method.
-The propagated state for a component or relation is determined by taking the maximum of the propagated state of all its dependencies and its own state.
 - **Quorum based cluster propagation** - When a component is a cluster component, a `CRITICAL` state should only propagate when the cluster quorum is in danger.

 ## Create a custom propagation function